GrenManSK/mdown/README.md

 ---

 - If you get message that about lock file is present adn you believe you don't have already program started use `--force-delete` option to force it to delete lock file

----

-- Download size on right side is not correctly calculated; beware of that that current download size may be higher than final download size